jpruzcuen/DL-Digit-comparison/README.md

 We explored how different network architectures affect the classification of handwritten digits from MNIST dataset.
 The learning task was to predict for pairs of images if the first digit is lesser or equal to the second.
 To accomplish this task we created two main architectures called JointNet and SplitNet.
 Both architectures have dropout and batch normalization implemented as optional features.
 The deep networks are trained on 1k pairs of digits and the goal was to achieve a ~15% error rate.
 As it is a classification task, we opted for either Cross Entropy Loss or BCE loss for multiple outputs or single output respectively.

 ### Files (alphabetical order)
-* architectures - Contains the 4 networks: WSN, WOSN, ClassifyNet and CompareNet.
+* **architectures/** - Contains the 4 networks: WSN, WOSN, ClassifyNet and CompareNet.
-* data - Contains MNIST data (http://yann.lecun.com/exdb/mnist/).
+* **data** - Contains MNIST data (http://yann.lecun.com/exdb/mnist/).
 * dlc_practical_prologue.py - Create pairs from MNIST data.
 Provided by François Fleuret (https://fleuret.org/ee559-2018/dlc/).
-* errors - Contains functions for evaluating the accuracy of the test runs.
+* _errors.py_ - Contains functions for evaluating the accuracy of the test runs.
-* images - Contains images used in this file.
+* **images** - Contains images used in this file.
-* main
+* _main.py_
-* test.py - An executable with all functions and modules, simplified and condensed into a single file.
+* _test.py_ - An executable with all functions and modules, simplified and condensed into a single file.
 Used to obtain one run of the entire project using default values.
 Useful for quick tests or demonstrations.
-* train - Contains functions for training the networks and counting errors.
+* _train.py_ - Contains functions for training the networks and counting errors.

 ### Project overview